ably77/Standard-OCP-Workshop/Lab2-Install_Openshift_Testbed/README.md

 ### In your openshift-testbed-argo-codeready GitHub fork

-In your openshift-testbed-argo-codeready fork in GitHub, modify the parameter `identityProviderURL:` to point at your own cluster.
+In your openshift-testbed-argo-codeready fork in GitHub, modify the parameter `identityProviderURL:` to point at your own CLUSTER_NAME and CLUSTER_DOMAIN.
 Either make your edits and push to the repo, or edit within the GitHub UI
 ```
 apiVersion: org.eclipse.che/v1
 kind: CheCluster